-The trailer immediately grabbed my attention.
-I haven’t seen any of Dakota Johnson’s work apart from 50 shades trilogy, but I loved her vibe very much anytime she appeared in the talk shows – something so amiable about her!
+The trailer caught my eye.
+I haven’t seen Dakota Johnson’s work aside from the 50 Shades trilogy, but I always enjoyed her vibe on talk shows – there was something so likable about her!

 Anne/Dakota seemed fine, did not give me the vibe of a woman from couple centuries back though.
 Story wise I have nothing much to say, I wish to read the novel and come back and share the experience.

 Probably a better approach could have been to adapt the story in modern day life.

 Thanks for stopping by, let me know in the comments how did you feel about the movie! 🙂

 You may like this one-